OrderN/CONQUEST-release/docs/input_tags.rst

     *default*: F

-Diag.ProcRows (*integer*)

-    *default*:

-Diag.ProcCols (*integer*)
+Diag.PaddingHmatrix (*boolean*)
+    After v1.2, we have introduced a method to have an optimum value of block size for Hamiltonian and overlap matrices (See below) by padding.
+    By setting 'F', we do not use the method.

-    *default*:
+    *default*: T

 Diag.BlockSizeR (*integer*)
+    Block size for rows (See next).

-    *default*:
+    *default*: Determined automatically

 Diag.BlockSizeC (*integer*)
     R ... rows, C ... columns
     These are ScaLAPACK parameters, and can be set heuristically by the code.
     Blocks are sub-divisions of matrices, used to divide up the matrices between processors.
     The block sizes need to be factors of the square matrix size (i.e. :math:`\sum_{\mathrm{atoms}}\mathrm{NSF(atom)}`).
 A value of 64 is considered optimal by the ScaLAPACK user’s guide.
-The rows and columns need to multiply together to be less than or equal to the number of processors.
-If ProcRows :math:`\times` ProcCols :math:`<` number of processors, some processors will be left idle.

-    *default*:
+    *default*: Determined automatically

 Diag.MPShift[X/Y/Z] (*real*)
     Specifies the shift *s* of k-points along the x(y,z) axis, in fractional